|

 was kept in custody and appeared at a committal hearing at Marylebone police

-court on the 28th of October, where a magistrate hear the prima facia evidence
+court on the 28th of October, for a magistrate to hear the prima facia evidence

 The trial.